Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 For the LM pathway, the top 20 ROIs with positive weights are primarily concentrated in the VS and SM system, mainly located in the temporal lobe, particularly within the Insular and Frontal Opercular cortexes.
 Additionally, significant regions are also found in the parietal lobe, within the Paracentral Lobular and Mid-Cingulate cortexes.
 Negative weights primarily indicate ROIs in the DMN system, especially in the frontal and parietal lobes, such as the Orbital and Polar Frontal cortexes, Temporo-Parieto-Occipital Junction, and Posterior Cingulate cortexes.

-\textbf{Graph Properties of the Highlighted Brain Connectivity (Subgraph-level)}: We now shift our attention to subgraph-level structural characteristics of the brain connectivities identified as important by our model.
-Specifically, subgraphs are constructed using the top 5\% of edges from the GAT and LM pathways respectively, and key graph properties \cite{complex_measures}---degree distribution, clustering coefficient, modularity, average shortest path length, global efficiency, small-worldness, and assortativity---are computed to compare the brain connectivities emphasized by each pathway.
+Graph Properties of the Highlighted Brain Connectivity (Subgraph-level): We now shift our attention to subgraph-level structural characteristics of the brain connectivities identified as important by our model.
+Specifically, subgraphs are constructed using the top 5\% of edges identified as important from the GAT and LM pathways respectively, and key graph properties \cite{complex_measures}---degree distribution, clustering coefficient, modularity, average shortest path length, global efficiency, small-worldness, and assortativity---are computed to compare the brain connectivities emphasized by each pathway.

-The degree distribution, as shown in Fig. \ref{r3_subgraph}(\subref{r3_subgraph_dd_attention}) and \ref{r3_subgraph}(\subref{r3_subgraph_dd_weights}), reveals distinct patterns between the GAT-induced and LM-induced subgraphs.
+The degree distribution, as shown in Fig. \ref{r3_subgraph}(a) and \ref{r3_subgraph}(b), reveals distinct patterns between the GAT-induced and LM-induced subgraphs.
 The GAT subgraph displays a more skewed distribution, indicating the presence of a few highly connected hubs, which are characteristics of scale-free networks.
 While the LM subgraph exhibits a broader distribution with a higher concentration of nodes having intermediate degrees, suggesting a normal distribution of connectivity.

-Other graph properties are shown in Fig. \ref{r3_subgraph}(\subref{r3_subgraph_radar}). the GAT subgraph exhibits higher clustering coefficients and modularity, pointing to a graph structure that favors tightly-knit communities and clear modular divisions.
+Other graph properties are shown in Fig. \ref{r3_subgraph}(c). the GAT subgraph exhibits higher clustering coefficients and modularity, pointing to a graph structure that favors tightly-knit communities and clear modular divisions.
 The LM subgraph shows shorter average path lengths and higher global efficiency, indicative of an efficient network.
 Besides, the assortativity coefficient is higher in the LM subgraph, reflecting a stronger tendency for connections between similar nodes.
 Notably, the small-worldness metric, which reflects a balance between local clustering and global integration, is significantly higher in the GAT subgraph.